Overview of the model

 Awakening experiences are unmistakeable, self-evident, “realer than real,” and profoundly meaningful.
 They can be glorious, liberating, exciting, fascinating, destabilizing, and terrifying — and sometimes all of the above at once.
 Some people believe they’re enlightened, and some assume they’ve gone mad.

-If it’s a genuine awakening, an initial experience opens a “thread” or a trajectory of awakening experiences that will unfold and deepen over time, eventually bringing out its full implications.
-Multidharma recognizes four spiritual threads — Emptiness, Oneness, Energy, and Psyche — each describing a major category, aspect, theme, or dimension of traditional and modern spirituality.
-The model understands awakening in different traditions as consisting of Opening, Deepening, Braiding, Integrating, and Releasing of particular threads.
-Multidharma values all threads and processes equally, placing the whole range of spiritual realizations on equal footing.
+If it’s an awakening process as opposed to a one-off event, an initial experience opens a “thread” or a trajectory that will unfold and deepen over time, eventually bringing out the full implications.
+Multidharma recognizes four of these threads — Emptiness, Oneness, Energy, and Psyche — each describing a major category, aspect, theme, or dimension of spirituality.
+The model describes the maturation of the awakening process as consisting of the Opening, Deepening, Braiding, Integrating, and Releasing of particular threads, while emphasizing that different people will experience these trajectories differently.
+Multidharma values all threads and parts of the process equally, placing the whole range of spiritual realizations on equal footing.

-Along the way, most people seek out information or guidance from different sources to contextualize their experiences and orient themselves to these new realities.
-Multidharma is one of many models that might be helpful.
-Its strength is that, instead of limiting you to certain threads or processes based on doctrine or belief, it encourages deeper understanding and engagement with the entire range of awakening experiences.
-It also gives you a template for blending these insights together, creating a customized suite of practices that fits with your own natural inclinations, talents, and values.
+During an awakening process, most modern people seek out information or guidance from different sources to contextualize their experiences and orient themselves to new territories.
+Multidharma is one of many maps that might be helpful with this meaning-making.
+Its strength is that, instead of limiting you to particular threads or processes based on fixed doctrine or belief, it encourages deeper understanding and engagement with the entire range of possibilities.
+It also gives you a template for blending practices and realizations together, creating a customized approach that fits with your own natural inclinations, priorities, and values.

-Essential practices: Techniques and approaches drawn from Theravada, Zen, Advaita, Daoism, TM, Patañjali Yoga, Actualism, Headless Way, and related meditation and inquiry traditions
+Essential Practices: Techniques and approaches drawn from Theravada, Zen, Advaita, Daoism, TM, Patañjali Yoga, Liberation Unleashed, Headless Way, and related meditation and inquiry traditions

 Central dynamic: Focusing on deconstructing identity, concepts, and perception, seeing through thoughts and mental overlays